ollielo/cinema_projectmanagement/design/2020/image_proposal/spec/usecases/use-case-02.md

 # ECP end-to-end use case

+The goal of this use case is to develop and test components and capabilities that bring ECP ALPINE pipelines up to date with current Cinema specifications and data types.

 1. Warp3D is run coupled with ASCENT to produce a Cinema database of a visualization of selected isosurface values.
 2. A Cinema database is produced over multiple timesteps to produce a `.cis` dataset that includes:
     - three timesteps, valued at (t1, t2, t3)